It all started with a wheelbarrow of dirt

 Bill and Tripp would go on to Xela, Guatemala, the site of the annual meeting of Cooperative Coffees and producer partners.
 Talking, listening, and learning together, the members reached the Xela Accord - an agreement to raise prices.

-2006 heralded significant visits from producers in Peru and Columbia, making the relationship between roasters and producers more of a two-sided exchange.
+2006 heralded significant visits from producers in Peru and Colombia, making the relationship between roasters and producers more of a two-sided exchange.
 The producers could see for the first time how Cafe Campesino processed and marketed their coffees.

 That’s our story